hpcleuven/iRODS-User-Training/05_Yoda_Handson_User-Training.md

 - Go to the 'group manager' tab.

 Under 'Yoda groups', there are categories, which may contain subcollections, which contain research groups.
-You should be part of at least one research groups.
+You should be part of at least one research group.
 If not, you will be added soon.

 - If you have been made group manager, invite your teammates to the group.
 - Click on your group to see some information about it on the right-hand side.